Skip to main content Skip to navigation

 Key Applications

-Context: Higher education context involving undergraduate and postgraduate students
+Context: Higher education, targeting undergraduate and postgraduate students.

-Implementation: A survey conducted to gather student perceptions regarding AI-giarism scenarios
+Implementation: A survey was conducted using an online questionnaire to gauge student perceptions regarding AI-giarism.

 Implementation Barriers

-Current plagiarism detection tools struggle to identify AI-generated content that is original in wording but not in ideas or structure.
+Current plagiarism detection tools are not equipped to identify AI-generated content that is original in wording but derivative in ideas.

 Project Team